ocas/InternationalSis/README.md

    }
    ```

-1. In the response above 'access_token' is the actual Token needed to make further
+1. In the above response, 'access_token' is the actual token needed to make further
-api call.
-Now as and when the token is generated that access_token is valid for
+API calls.
+When the token is generated, that access_token is valid for
 1 hour (3600 seconds), which should be more than enough for any scheduled task or
 cronjob, consuming data.
 You will want to copy/store the value for **access_token**
-in a variable and then construct another HTTP Request with the word `Bearer <token_value>`
+in a variable, then construct another HTTP Request with the word `Bearer <token_value>`
-in the Authorization Header, like so:
+in the Authorization Header as follows:
    ```HTTP
    GET /api/v1/diagnostics/authorization HTTP/1.1
    Host: <OIS>.ca